robhawkes/html5-game-console/README.md

-firefox-os-console
+HTML5 Game Console
 ==================

-A HTML5 games console powered by Firefox OS
+A HTML5 game console powered by Mozilla Boot to Gecko